mvazquezc/openshift-operators-first-look/docs/02-controllers.md

 * **SharedInformer**

   * The informer creates a local cache of a set of resources only used by itself.
 But, in Kubernetes, there is a bundle of controllers running and caring about multiple kinds of resources.
-  * In this case, the SharedInformer helps to create a single shared cache among controllers.
+  * In this case, the `SharedInformer` helps to create a single shared cache among controllers.

 * **Workqueue**

-  * The SharedInformer can’t track what each controller is up to (because it’s shared), so the controller must provider its own queuing and retrying mechanism (if required).
+  * The `SharedInformer` can’t track what each controller is up to (because it’s shared), so the controller must provider its own queuing and retrying mechanism (if required).
-  * Whenever a resource changes, the Resource Event Handler puts a key to the Workqueue.
+  * Whenever a resource changes, the Resource Event Handler puts a key to the `Workqueue`.

 **Continue to [Hands-on Lab](03-writing-your-very-first-operator.md)** OR **Back to [What is an Operator](01-what-is-an-operator.md)**